 Colleges & Universities in North Dakota

 When considering the best colleges in North Dakota, it’s important to recognize a fact that holds true for North Dakota’s people too: there aren’t that many, but the ones that are there, are there for greatness.
-For a state with one of the lowest populations, and least dense, North Dakota has built up an impressive array of public research and regional universities that truly offer something for every resident.
-The and are two of the most respected major public research institutions in the US, internationally recognized for excellence in STEM, medicine, and professional studies.
+For a state with one of the lowest, and least dense, populations, North Dakota has built up an impressive array of public research and regional universities that truly offer something for every resident.
+The University of North Dakota 53 and North Dakota State University 52 are two of the most respected major public research institutions in the US, internationally recognized for excellence in STEM, medicine, and professional studies.
 Meanwhile, North Dakota’s original teaching colleges have turned into regional universities that consistently rank among the very best colleges in the Midwest.

 At this time, only six institutions in North Dakota have sufficient national rankings and reviews to generate a College Consensus Score.
 The College Consensus is dynamic and always updating, though, so look for more of North Dakota’s top colleges and universities in the future.